RTG Working Group L. Dunbar

 However, name collisions can still occur even with carefully managed

 policies and configurations.
-If an organization uses internal names
+Some organizations use internal names

-FQDN from global DNS as the root for enterprise and other internal
+consider using a registered FQDN from global DNS as the root for

 3.6.
 NAT Practices for Accessing Cloud Services